 Successful dog tick removal is easily accomplished with the use of the Tick Twister.
 It is the safest and easiest way to remove ticks without leaving the mouth parts or head of the tick planted in the skin.

-ABOUT TICKS: Ticks are bloodsucking parasites that thrive in woody areas, tall grassy areas, and brush, just waiting to jump on a passing host.
+Ticks are bloodsucking parasites that thrive in woody areas, tall grassy areas, and brush, just waiting to jump on a passing host.
 They carry diseases such as Rocky Mountain Spotted Fever and Lyme disease.

 Ticks are small arachnids (in the same animal class as spiders, mites, scorpions) that usually attach themselves to the skin, just at the head.
 What makes them so difficult to remove are the barbs on their heads.
 Once a tick pushes through your dog's skin, the barbs anchor it in place.

 note: It's best not to attempt tick removal with your bare fingers as it will be difficult to get a firm hold of it to pull out in one piece... and if that doesn't happen it could make matters worse.
 It's best to use a dog tick removal tool like the Tick Twister or a pair of fine-tipped tweezers.
 Both are easier and safer ways to remove ticks from your dog.

 Most ticks are dark brown to black in color and get their nutrition by sucking blood from their hosts.
 They wait patiently on tall blades of grass and brush until an unsupecting host comes by (like your Miniature Schnauzer).
 Once it comes into contact with your dog, the tick crawls to a suitable area of the body and begins feeding.

 Infected tick carrying the rickettsia rickettsii parasite; the causative agent of Rocky Mounted Spotted Fever.